Credit: Matt Winkelmeyer/Getty Images

 Lucy Liu on making art to find a sense of belonging

-This past January, Lucy Liu reached a milestone in her art career.
+Last year, Lucy Liu reached a milestone in her art career.
 The world-class actor, director, human rights ambassador and visual artist presented her work in a museum exhibition for the first time.

 The two-person show at the National Museum of Singapore, titled "Unhomed Belongings," also featured Singaporean artist Shubigi Rao and was co-curated by the museum's director Angelita Teo and Dan Chen, independent curator and director of Chambers Fine Art.

 "It was probably the most significant moment as an artist that I've had," Liu recalled.
 Not only did she discover links among various bodies of work she created over the years, she witnessed audiences connecting with her visual art.

 "What I really loved was that there was no exchange, it wasn't about selling, it was about sharing.
 That felt so good when people showed up and were actually looking at the work, closely and curiously," Liu said.
 "It made me feel very connected ...
 It was a way of understanding you are not really detached and you are part of something."